 Meiji University offers tuition fee subsidies (exemptions) to privately financed international students who meet certain eligibility requirements and complete the necessary application procedures.
-The aim of this system is to reduce the financial burden on applicants and help them to continue their schooling so that they may have a sound and fruitful life as an international student in Japan.
-The subsidy rate in the 2011 academic year was 30 percent of annual tuition fees.
-This rate varies from year to year.
+The aim of this system is to reduce the financial students adjust to their new environment.
+Eligible international students are offered special guidance by Japanese students to engage in specific extracurricular activities.
+The special guidance focuses mainly on improving students' Japanese language proficiency, as well as augmenting their basic academic skills and providing advice on everyday living.